MoonPoet/xaprb-src/content/blog/2013/model-view-controller-considered-harmful.md

 Even more fun: some folks try to invent an MVC framework, like the original ASP.NET, and "get it wrong," to disdainful criticism.
 Then they have to reinvent it, sometimes several times.

 It's kind of like the OSI 7-layer model, which everyone agrees doesn't actually represent modern networking technology stacks cleanly, and yet everyone talks about the OSI layers.
 There's a clean way to think about networking layers, but the OSI model ain't it.
-Or NoSQL -- the most unhelpful, undescriptive name for an ... amorphous category of technologies or worldviews or design patterns or whatever... ever.
+Or NoSQL---the most unhelpful, undescriptive name for an ... amorphous category of technologies or worldviews or design patterns or whatever... ever.

 The lesson: great concepts that teach great truths, and could result in great advances in engineering due to a common mental model around which other things can be built, can be sidetracked by slapping an ill-fitting monicker or set of analogies on them.
 And sometimes we never seem to get another chance.
 NoSQL believers can't seem to think of anything better than NoSQL as a name (and neither can I, as much as I deplore the NoSQL name).
 We're stuck.